Bobby Witt Jr. Player Props: Royals vs. Mets

-Bobby Witt Jr. and his .364 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the New York Mets and Jose Quintana on August 1 at 8:10 PM ET.
+On Wednesday, Bobby Witt Jr. (batting .364 in his past 10 games) and the Kansas City Royals face the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Twins.
+He had a one-hit showing in his previous game (1-for-5) against the Mets.

 Bobby Witt Jr. Game Info & Props vs. the Mets